thenriq/GMIT-DataAnalitics/README.md

 #### INSTALLING :
-1. Double-click the icon labeling the file python-3.7.4-amd64.exe.
+1. **Double-click the icon labeling the file python-3.7.4-amd64.exe**.

 A Python 3.7.4 (64-bit) Setup pop-up window will appear.